khushi-choudhary/calculator-behavior/addition.md

 Scenario: Addition of fractions
 Given: The Calculator is turned on
 When:  I type "fraction number" and "plus" and "fraction number" and "equals"
-Then: I see the "added number in decimal or fraction" as result
+Then: I see the "added number in decimal or fraction form" as result

 Scenario: Addition of positive and negative number
 Given: The Calculator is turned on
 When:  I type "positive number" and "plus" and "negative number" and "equals"
-Then: I see "added number and its sign depened on sign of biggest number" as result
+Then: I see the "added number and it's sign depened on sign of biggest number" as result

 Scenario: Addition of decimals
 Given: The Calculator is turned on